-- a. the description fairly presents financial management services that was designed and implemented throughout the period July 1, 2016 to June 30, 2017; - b. the controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period July 1, 2016 to June 30, 2017, and sub-service organizations and Customer Agencies applied the complementary controls assumed in the design of ARC's controls throughout the period July 1, 2016 to June 30, 2017; and - c. the controls operated effectively to provide reasonable assurance that the control objectives stated in the description were achieved throughout the period July 1, 2016 to June 30, 2017 if complementary subservice organization and Customer Agency controls, assumed in the design of ARC's controls, operated effectively throughout the period July 1, 2016 to June 30, 2017.
+- a. the description fairly presents financial management services that were designed and implemented throughout the period July 1, 2017 to June 30, 2018; - b. the controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the period July 1, 2017 to June 30, 2018, and sub-service organizations and Customer Agencies applied the complementary controls assumed in the design of ARC's controls throughout the period July 1, 2017 to June 30, 2018; and - c. the controls operated effectively to provide reasonable assurance that the control objectives stated in the description were achieved throughout the period July 1, 2017 to June 30, 2018 if complementary sub-service organization and Customer Agency controls, assumed in the design of ARC's controls, operated effectively throughout the period July 1, 2017 to June 30, 2018.

-Restricted use
+Restricted Use

-This report, including the description of tests of controls and results thereof in Section IV, is intended solely for the information and use of management of ARC, Customer Agencies of ARC's financial management services during some or all of the period July 1, 2016 to June 30, 2017, and their auditors who audit and report on such Customer Agencies' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by Customer Agencies themselves, when assessing the risks of material misstatement of Customer Agencies' financial statements.
+This report, including the description of tests of controls and results thereof in Section IV, is intended solely for the information and use of management of ARC, Customer Agencies of ARC's financial management services during some or all of the period July 1, 2017 to June 30, 2018, and their auditors who audit and report on such Customer Agencies' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by Customer Agencies themselves, when assessing the risks of material misstatement of Customer Agencies' financial statements.
 This report is not intended to be and should not be used by anyone other than these specified parties.

-August 22, 2017 McLean, Virginia
+September 17, 2018 McLean, Virginia